tilezen/vector-datasource/docs/layers.md

 * `congestion`: the level of traffic flow, with 0.0 representing completely free flowing traffic to 1.0 completely congested traffic
 * `speed`: speed in km/h
 * `drives_on_left`: set to `true` when the country drives on the left, e.g. In the U.K
+* `sort_rank`: a suggestion for which order to draw flow features.
+The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers

 #### `optional` properties:

-If the roads layer features include linear_ref_id, then traffic flow layer features may include the following, in which case the traffic data should be delivered without geometry and run-time linked with the roads layer.
+If the roads layer features include `linear_ref_id`, then traffic flow layer features may include the following, in which case the traffic data should be delivered without geometry and run-time linked with the roads layer.

 * `linear_ref_id`: identifier link to a linear references system, eg [SharedStreet](https://github.com/sharedstreets/sharedstreets-ref-system/blob/master/OSMLR.md).

-However, if the roads layer does not include linear_ref_id, then it should be delivered with geometry and the following properties to enable sizing and layering of the traffic overlay with respect to the roads network:
+However, if the roads layer does not include `linear_ref_id`, then it should be delivered with geometry and the following properties to enable sizing and layering of the traffic overlay with respect to the roads network:

 * `road_kind`: [kind of the road](https://github.com/tilezen/vector-datasource/blob/master/docs/layers.md#road-properties-common)
 * `is_bridge`: set to `true` when the linear is a bridge